jhudsl/tidyversecourse/docs/03-tidying.md

 ## # … with 101 more rows
 ```

-Here, the `~` in the call to `across()` indicates that we are passing an anonymous function (see the chapter on Functional Programming for more details) and the `.` is a stand-in for the name of the column.
+Here, the `~` in the call to `across()` indicates that we are passing an anonymous function (see the section on Functional Programming for more details) and the `.` is a stand-in for the name of the column.

 If we wanted to filter the data frame to remove rows with missing values in `Ozone`, `Solar.R`, `Wind`, and `Temp`, we only need to make a small change.